Extended applicability domain of viscous anisotropic hydrodynamics in (2+1)-D Bjorken flow with transverse expansion: Universal Bjorken Attractor

 is fully determined by $\mc{E}(\tilde{w})$~\cite{Ambrus:2022koq} and the normalization of $\mc{E}(\tilde{w})$ is fixed by the late time limit, while the early time free-streaming limit is the same in both theories, we can conclude that the difference between the curves comes from deviations in the dynamics on the intermediate timescale $w\sim1$, so from the details of the hydrodynamization process.

 In (2+1)-D simulations, the longitudinal expansion dominates until around $\tau\sim R$, thus the transverse energy can be approximated for early times as

-where $\tilde w(\xT)$ and $\epsilon(\tau,\xT)$ are locally determined based on Eqs.~\eqref{eq:attractor e} and \eqref{eq: dwdt}.
+where $\tilde w(\xT)$ and $\epsilon(\tau,\xT)$ are determined locally.
 Therefore, the transverse energy of \VAH\ becomes slightly larger due to a smaller denominator on the left-hand side of Eq.~\eqref{eq:attractor e}.
 Qualitatively, the overestimation of average inverse Reynolds number in \VAH\ is straightforward to understand, since for $\tau\lesssim R$ the inverse Reynolds number can be approximately expressed as $\mr{Re}^{-1}\approx -3f_\pi$.